SilentByte/pothole-map/devpost.md

 While this dataset initially is meant to be used for localisation (locating potholes in images), we chose to use it as a classification dataset (image contains potholes or no potholes), [similar to Jian Yangs famous App](https://www.youtube.com/watch?v=pqTntG1RXSY).

-We used the Pytorch hosted MobileNet V2 network, which is pretrained on Imagenet.
+We used the PyTorch hosted MobileNet V2 network, which is pretrained on Imagenet.
 This is a convolutional neural network which is small enough to be used in embedded applications.

 We then cut off the classification layer to change it from trying to predict 1000 classes to just two.